It’s rich, decadently fudgy, brownie-like and yet delightfully healthier than a cake made with jarred crap!

 - Once set, remove and slice into 30 squares (5 x 6) or 24 (4 x 6) larger squares and serve.

-- This slice will keep in the fridge well for up to a week or can be frozen as well.
+- This cake will keep in the fridge well for up to a week or can be frozen.
+Perfect for lunchboxes.